 - 8 cups + 1 cup all-purpose flour, divided + additional for rolling

 - 1 tablespoon salt

 - 1 scant teaspoon baking soda

-- 1 cup dairy-free buttery spread or margarine, melted and divided
+- 1 cup dairy-free buttery spread or sticks, melted and divided

 - Loads of ground cinnamon

 - 2 teaspoons maple extract